marublaize/WeatherForecast/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run `dotnet restore "backend.csproj"` to install the necessary dependencies.
-4. Run `dotnet build "backend.csproj" -c Release -o /app/build` to build the application.
-5. Run `dotnet publish "backend.csproj" -c Release -o /app/publish` to start the development server.
-The app will be available at `http://localhost:8080`.
+3. Run `docker compose up -d` and be happy.
+4. Backend will be available at `http://localhost:7175` and frontend will be available at `http://localhost:3000`

 ## Usage